 02 April – 28 September 2018

-Interested in ideas of language, (anti)literature, vulnerability, vampirism, intimacy, double-agency and double-binds, affect and mourning, genre and the event, the singular and the common, Luca Lum (b.
-1991, Singapore) works at the intersections of art, performance, poetry, fiction, as well as curatorial projects.
-She is an alumna of Writing Lab and Curating Lab 2014 (Singapore), Triple Canopy’s 2015 Summer Intensive (New York).
-She is a co-founder of soft/WALL/studs, an artist-run space that blends studio practice, project space, and a resource library.
-Alongside Kenneth Tay, she edited the CONCRETE ISLAND Reader appearing as a viral persona named “BadMuser”.
-Her projects and performances have been presented at Cemeti Institute of Art and Society, Yogyakarta, Indonesia (with soft/WALL/studs, 2018); Yeo Workshop, Ikkan Art Gallery, NUS Museum, Singapore (2016); LUMA Westbau, Zurich, Switzerland (2015).
+Interested in ideas of language, (anti)literature, vulnerability, vampirism, intimacy, double-agency, mourning, metaphor, genre, and the phenomenology of the event, Luca Lum (b.
+1991, Singapore) works at the intersection of art, performance, poetry, and fiction.
+She is a co-founder of the artist-run space soft/WALL/studs and co-editor of CONCRETE ISLAND Reader.
+Her projects have been presented at Cemeti Institute of Art and Society, Yogyakarta, Indonesia (with soft/WALL/studs, 2018); Yeo Workshop, Ikkan Art Gallery, NUS Museum, Singapore (2016); LUMA Westbau, Zurich, Switzerland (2015).

 Launched in 2014 by the Singapore government, the Smart Nation initiative aims to enhance economic productivity and urban efficiency through technological streamlining and boundary-marking of both territories and bodies.
 Since the onset of her residency, Luca Lum has turned to the “soft architectures” and “non-events” of the city, that loose and ungraspable entanglement of sentiment and decoration, behaviours and bodies that defines urban life.
-Her research focuses on the diffractive relationship between two sites: Geylang, a lesser known testbed to many Smart Nation initiatives, and Marina, Singapore’s anchoring “global” image.
-Understanding the optical phenomena of diffraction and iridescence as relational geometries that entangle positions of proximity and distance, states of affection, and undergo multiple interferences, the artist is conducting repeated visits to the areas.
+Her research focuses on the diffractive relationship between two specific sites: Geylang, a little-known testbed to many Smart Nation initiatives, and Marina, Singapore’s anchoring “global” image.
+Understanding the optical phenomena of diffraction and iridescence as relational geometries that connect positions of proximity and distance, generate states of affection, and undergo multiple interferences, the artist is conducting repeated visits to the areas.
 Through her open-ended explorations, she is in the process of mapping and morphing the distinct attitudes and streaks of desires that inform the two sites.
 Her eclectic approach spans across various media and materializes in the form of photographs, objects, drawings, recordings, scores, and texts.